ufechner7/KiteViewer/README.md

 Revise is watching the file KiteViewer.jl, and each time a changed version is saved any changed function is recompiled, but only the function that was changed and nothing else, therefore this is much faster than restarting Julia after a change.

 ## Reducing the startup time
-Using a Julia system image that contains a precompiled for of the GUI library Makie.jl can drastically reduce the startup time.
+Using a Julia system image that contains a precompiled version of the GUI library Makie.jl can drastically reduce the startup time.
-How to do that is explained here: [SystemImage.md](./doc/SystemImage.md)
+How to do that is explained here: [SystemImage.md](./doc/SystemImage.md) (Only tested on Linux.)

 ## Scientific background
 See: [Research Fechner](https://research.tudelft.nl/en/publications/?search=Uwe+Fechner&pageSize=50&ordering=rating&descending=true) for the scientic background of this code.